-Departmental Postgraduate Administrators
+Departmental Postgraduate Administrator

 We understand that being a student can be a stressful time.
 You may have worries about your studies, financial concerns, or problems with relationships with your Principal Supervisor or other lab members.
 In addition, there may be difficulties associated with living far away from home and family and friends.
-Most students face at least some of these difficulties during their study period.
+In these circumstances, you can speak to your Principal Supervisor, Adviser or College